carcinoma

 Metastatic carcinoma

 Metastatic carcinoma refers to cancer that has spread from its original (primary) site to other parts of the body.
-The term carcinoma specifically refers to a type of cancer that begins in the epithelial cells, which are the cells that line the organs and tissues of the body.
-For example, if someone has metastatic carcinoma …
+The term carcinoma specifically refers to a type of cancer that begins in the epithelial cells, which line the organs and tissues of the body.
+For example, if someone has metastatic carcinoma of the breast, it …

 Read More »